santhoshr/DualKeyboard/README.md

 ## Usage

-You need to create ```dual-codesign-cert``` for signing follow [this](https://github.com/nikitabobko/AeroSpace/blob/main/dev-docs/development.md#2-create-codesign-certificate) and create similar one for DualKeyboard.
+You need to create ```dual-codesign-cert``` for signing follow [this](https://github.com/nikitabobko/AeroSpace/blob/main/dev-docs/development.md#2-create-codesign-certificate) and create similar one for Dual.

 ```
 make clean && make && ./build.sh